-In 2004, five years after establishing the Pemberton Forest Nature Preserve with the Pemberton Tract, the Conservancy acquired the 908-acre Ponders Tract from the Glatfelter Pulpwood Company.
+In 2004, five years after establishing the Pemberton Forest Nature Preserve with the Pemberton Tract, TNC acquired the 908-acre Ponders Tract from the Glatfelter Pulpwood Company.
 The Ponders Tract’s strategic location adjacent to the already established preserve and near the Redden State Forest provided an opportunity for expanding unbroken habitat for migrating birds and wide-ranging species.
 The Tract also contains two headwater streams for the Broadkill River which flows into the Delaware Bay.

-Thanks to generous funding from partners and members, and time donated by dedicated by volunteers, the Ponders Tract Trail System provides people with the opportunity to view and appreciate birds, deer, amphibians, snakes and an array of dragonflies, damselflies and butterflies.
-In addition to thriving wildlife, the trails also provide a glimpse the tract’s diverse habitats, varying stages of forest succession, examples of active management and secluded spots where nature has been left to take its course.
+Thanks to generous funding from partners and members, and time donated by dedicated by volunteers, the Ponders Tract Trail System provides visitors with the opportunity to view and appreciate birds, deer, amphibians, snakes and an array of dragonflies, damselflies and butterflies.
+In addition to thriving wildlife, the trails also provide a glimpse into the tract’s diverse habitats, varying stages of forest succession, examples of active management and secluded spots where nature has been left to take its course.
 In winter, the Ponders Tract becomes a wonderland for birders and other animal watchers, with a variety of woodpeckers, nuthatches and interesting insects.

 Policy Update Regarding Dogs (June 2021): Please note, we are now allowing leashed dogs at the Ponders Tract.
 Please be sure to bring waste bags to clean up after your dog and take your trash with you.
 Ticks can be found at the preserve in large numbers from the early spring to late fall—always check yourself and your dogs for ticks after being outdoors.
 Staying on the trail can help reduce exposure to ticks.